rant-lang/reference/src/glossary.md

 ### Closure

-A closure is a function that captures one or more variables from its environment.
+A closure is a function that captures one or more variables from its enclosing scope.

 ### Construct